garethlamb/animal_classifier_pipeline/README.md

 #### Animal Categories

-The program will classify animals into one of 15 categories all of which can be found in Hong Kong.
-These are:
+The program will classify animals into one of 15 categories of species all of which can be found in Hong Kong.
+They are either given by their Latin name or a common name for groups of species and are given by:

 - Bird
 - Canis lupus familiaris